Mokume-gane: Solid-state bonding (contemporary)

 The modernized process of solid-state bonding typically uses a controlled atmosphere in a temperature-controlled furnace.
 Mechanical aids such as a hydraulic press or torque plates (bolted clamps) are also typically used to apply compressive force on the billet during lamination.
 These provide for the implementation of lower temperature solid-state diffusion between the interleaved layers, thus allowing the inclusion of non-traditional materials.

 Development of the pattern

-After the fusion of layers, the surface of the billet is cut with chisel to expose lower layers, then flattened.
+After the layer fusion, the surface of the billet is cut with chisel to expose lower layers, then flattened.
 This cutting and flattening process will be repeated over and over again to develop intricate patterns.

 Coloring

 To increase the contrast between the laminate layers, many mokume-gane items are colored by the application of a patina (a controlled corrosion layer) to accentuate or even totally change the colors of the metal's surface.

 patination and

 One example of a traditional Japanese patination for mokume-gane is the use of the niiro process, usually involving rokushō, a complex copper verdigris compound produced specifically for use as a patina.
 The piece to be patinated is prepared, then immersed in a boiling solution until it reaches the desired color, and each element of a compound piece may be transformed to a different color.
 Historically, a paste of ground daikon radish was also used to prepare the work for the patina.
 The paste was applied immediately before the piece is boiled in the rokushō to protect the surface against tarnish and uneven coloring.